Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 The essential question here thus becomes where to direct it?
 Any response at this point is a values assertion but for the purposes of directing our inquiry let's articulate our asiprational north star as regeneration and bound this to the domain of processes that harmonise and unify people with place.
 These processes or protocols represent directed investment vehicles.

-%%
-#### Introduction
-We now have a lever.
-Regenerative investment vehicals essentially represent the transformation of financial capital from a quantifier that externalises its costs into one that interanlises values.
-We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.

-*Tools to introduce here*

-The essay puts forth a case that this measure is the perfect investment vehicle for reshaping the market landscape.
-In essence it asserts that we can harness speculation to divest humanity out of a debt based economic system into a thriving regenerative ecology.
-Attempts to extract value from this transformative system will ultimatly result in postive externalities and realise locked potential.
-It is therefore an antifragile market mechanism that cannot be captured by the extractive nature of capitalism.
-%%

 ## Market Hypothesis
 Before designing a solution, let's first expound our assumptions about market function.
-By negating these facts we may see what emerges to eventually become self-evident.
-Let's first look at market participants and the forces which move them.
+Examining these we may see what emerges to eventually become self-evident.
+Let's look at market participants and the forces which move them.

 #### Participants
 > - Alpha investors; risk-on.
 Seeks return on investment.